International Travel and COVID-19

 If you think you are dealing with a corrupt official, you may inform them you will contact the High Commission for advice.
 This tends to dissuade them from soliciting bribes.
 Report all such incidents to the High Commission of Canada in Dar es Salaam.

-You should avoid travelling by bus (dala dala), as public busses are often overcrowded, poorly maintained and driven in a reckless manner.
-Public busses are frequently involved in accidents which have resulted in fatalities.
-There have been reports of sexual assault on busses.
+You should avoid travelling by bus (dala dala), as public buses are often overcrowded, poorly maintained and driven in a reckless manner.
+Public buses are frequently involved in accidents which have resulted in fatalities.
+There have been reports of sexual assault on buses.

-Intercity busses are typically more safe and meet higher maintenance standards.
+Intercity buses are typically more safe and meet higher maintenance standards.